This article originally appeared on VICE India

-According to the website owners, their domains were disabled by the National Internet Exchange of India (NIXI).
+According to Fridays for Future and Let India Breathe, their domains were disabled by the National Internet Exchange of India (NIXI).
 The NIXI, which describes itself as a neutral organisation, is chaired by the Indian government’s Secretary of Information Technology.

-The urgency of this movement was due to the short window during which members of the public could offer their comments on the draft.
-The deadline to send in objections and suggestions was May 20, before it was moved to June 30 and later August 10.
+The urgency of this movement was due to the short window during which members of the public could offer their comments.
+The deadline to send in objections and suggestions was May 22, before it was moved to June 30 and later August 10.
 Challenged by stringent COVID-19 lockdowns, activists moved efforts to oppose the draft online.

-According to Marwah, many campaigners who tried to bombard the verified email accounts of environment ministry officials reported that their mails bounced back.
+According to Marwah, many campaigners who tried to bombard the verified email accounts of ministry officials also reported their emails bouncing back.

-“We felt it was our duty to engage with the public when the draft consultation for environment impact assessment (EIA) was open and feedback was invited by the government,” said a statement by Fridays for Future, India.
-It concluded that the website was disabled soon after the organisation opposed the EIA.
+“We felt it was our duty to engage with the public when the draft consultation for environment impact assessment (EIA) was open and feedback was invited by the government,” Fridays for Future wrote in a statement.
+It concluded that the website was disabled soon after the organisation opposed the draft.
 “We launched a feedback process in fridaysforfuture.in but since July 10, 2020, the website has been inaccessible.”

-Both these websites are now working with the Internet Freedom Foundation, a net neutrality and internet advocacy organization, to get their sites unblocked.
+Both these websites are now working with the Internet Freedom Foundation, a net neutrality and internet advocacy organization, to have their sites unblocked.

 Meanwhile, There is No Earth B has also put out a statement condemning the block on their website.
 They are currently working to get their website unblocked through public advocacy, using the IFF-curated hashtag #WhatTheBlock.

-Apar Gupta, the executive director of the IFF, said that this was done without following a due process that requires the domain owners to be informed why their website is blocked, thus preventing them from calling for a legal hearing on the matter.
+Apar Gupta, the executive director of the IFF, said that this was done without following a due process that required the domain owners to be informed why their website were being blocked, thus preventing them from calling for a legal hearing.